Free SPSS Alternatives: An Overview (2026)

 Frequently Asked Questions — Free SPSS Alternative

-3. jamovi — Free desktop tool built on R, beginner-friendly, requires installation.
+• jamovi — Free desktop tool built on R. Point-and-click interface.
+Good for beginners.

 Migrating from SPSS to DataStatPro takes about 15 minutes: